usfsipsentinelnetwork/MIMP_Beta/README.md

 outfilename.RData
 ```

+## a) Obtain full fasta file with barcode and genus assignments

 ## b) MIMP "De Novo"
 --------------------
 >**NOTE: not yet fully implemented (bugs to resolve and final steps not yet complete)